Hive Digital

 Matthew Kay:

 That’s not the case here, and Ahrefs has just told us that.
-Beyond that, they also let us know that these collections pages, so bug detectors, or in the case of this one, iPhone recovery stick, iPhone spy stick … It actually looks like a little bit of a mismatch on [inaudible 00:29:55] review.
+Beyond that, they also let us know that these collections pages, so bug detectors, or in the case of this one, iPhone recovery stick, iPhone spy stick … It actually looks like a little bit of a mismatch on review.
 But we do have collections pages ranking and bringing traffic to the site.
 So if I was putting together a website, I would probably then say, “Well, I’m going to optimized my product pages first, and then focus on collections.”
 And then also, he does have this one blog article doing pretty well for the term lecture recorder.
 And so, yeah, we get a little bit of insight into what the top pages are for this site.

 Matthew Kay: